Angie

 Areas of research interest include:

-Educational Psychology; Learning Theory; Evaluation; Museums; Social-Emotional Competency; Justice Reform; Prevention; DEI; Mental Health; Cultural, Biological, and Medical Anthropology; Sociology; Queer Studies; North America; Colonial America; Latin America; Europe; Pre-Colombian; Sustainability
+Educational Psychology; Psychology; Neuroscience of Motivation and Emotional Behaviors; Neuroscience in Education; Learning Theory; Item Response Theory; Evaluation; Culturally Responsive Assessment; Adolescent Development; Social Development; Museums; Social-Emotional Competency; Justice Reform; Prevention; Out of School Time Development & Learning; DEIB; Mental Health; Cultural, Biological, and Medical Anthropology; Sociology; Queer Studies; North America; Colonial America; Latin America; Europe; Pre-Colombian; Sustainability